Manage Site Speed for SEO with Google and Pubperf

 Step 2: Measure your page speed with Google Lighthouse and PageSpeed Insights

 Google has the free tool Chrome page speed tool Lighthouse to get User experience report and Google PageSpeed Insights scores.
+For practical tips on achieving a 90%+ Lighthouse score, see our Lighthouse performance guide.

 You can use this free tool by Google to get a page speed score of your webpage.
 Remember to clear cache before running the test and also run multiple times and get the average result.